jupyter-book/thebe/docs/pythreejs-example.rst

 Setup
 =====

-Be sure to load require.js before any of your thebe activation code:
+Be sure to load require.js before any of your thebe activation code so that the Jupyter widgets can function:

 .. code-block:: html